 What Are the Hardware Requirements for Running Video Anomaly Detection Systems?

 You'll need powerful GPUs for real-time video processing and substantial storage for training data.
 Consider cloud solutions for scalability.
-Verify your hardware can handle the computational demands of your chosen machine learning models and algorithms.
+Verify that your hardware can handle the computational demands of your chosen machine learning models and algorithms.

 How Does the System Handle False Positives and False Negatives?